We’re often asked how low-cost airlines manage to offer cheap fares.

 And low-cost carriers, typically, have one type of plane only.

-RyanAir, for example, flies only Boeing 737s; Easyjet uses only the A320; and Scoot has a complete fleet of Boeing Dreamliners.
+RyanAir, for example, flies only Boeing 737s; Easyjet uses only the A320; and Scoot has a largely Boeing Dreamliners.

 Pilots, flight attendants, mechanics and ground staff, therefore, need only be trained on one type of plane.